Goodfood to Report Second Quarter of Fiscal Year 2023 Results

-MONTREAL, April 05, 2023 (GLOBE NEWSWIRE) -- Goodfood Market Corp. ("Goodfood" or "the Company") FOOD, a leading Canadian online meal solutions company, will release its financial results for the second quarter of Fiscal 2023 on Wednesday,
+/EIN News/ -- MONTREAL, April 05, 2023 (GLOBE NEWSWIRE) -- Goodfood Market Corp. (“Goodfood” or “the Company”) (TSX: FOOD), a leading Canadian online meal solutions company, will release its financial results for the second quarter of Fiscal 2023 on Wednesday,

 April 12, 2023, before markets open.
 Jonathan Ferrari, CEO, Neil Cuggy, President and COO, and Roslane Aouameur, CFO, will hold a conference call to review the results at 8:00 a.m.
 (ET) on the same day.